liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 locations at all or fairly fe.
 This can happen when the feature is turned off or the courier doesn't use our app.

-Ok then, let's write a new benchmark and this time we'll use a wider range of inputs.
+Ok then, let's write a new benchmark!
+This time we'll use a wider range of inputs.
 Luckily benchee has us covered with the [`inputs` feature](https://github.com/PragTob/benchee#inputs):